MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing-foreach.md

     x

 This is structured very much like the nested `for` loop.
-The outer `foreach` is iterating over the values in “bvec”, passing them to the inner `foreach`, which iterates over the values in “avec” for each value of “bvec”.
+The outer foreach is iterating over the values in “bvec”, passing them to the inner foreach, which iterates over the values in “avec” for each value of “bvec”.
 Thus, the “sim” function is called in the same way in both cases.
 The code is slightly cleaner in this version, and has the advantage of being easily parallelized.